|

 by Christopher Hitchens.
 It did not seem as

-characterized Kissinger as psychologically feminine, like Richard Nixon
+in 1973, we characterized Kissinger as psychologically feminine, like Richard

-political bedfellows.
-In one comic still photo, Kissinger is shown in shorts
+made political bedfellows.
+In one comic still photo, Kissinger is shown in

-only, with no hair on his chest.
-He would claim that “Power is the ultimate
+shorts only, with no hair on his chest.
+He would claim that “Power is the

-aphrodisiac,” a psychological defense.
-Kissinger would come up with these
+ultimate aphrodisiac,” a psychological defense.
+Kissinger would come up with

-theories about how states are not exactly like people (we used to talk about
+these theories about how states are not exactly like people (we used to talk

-that in 11th grade history).
-Toward the end of the Nixon years,
+about that in 11th grade history).
+Toward the end of the Nixon

 a few minutes before the first World